Escherichia coli O157, sometimes called VTEC, is a bacterial infection. It can cause severe stomach pain, bloody diarrhoea and kidney failure.

 Symptoms include diarrhoea, stomach cramps and occasionally fever.
 About half of people with the infection will have bloody diarrhoea.

-People usually notice symptoms three to four days after they have been infected, but symptoms can start any time between one and 14 days afterwards.
+People usually notice symptoms 3 to 4 days after they have been infected.
+But symptoms can start any time between 1 and 14 days afterwards.

-These symptoms can last up to two weeks.
+These symptoms can last up to 2 weeks.

 Some people become infected but don't develop symptoms.

 Treatment and care at home